Up to 60% off sofas & mattresses — limited‑time deals.

 Sofa Structure Basics: Frame, Joinery, Suspension, and Cushions

-A sofa’s structure is a system, not one feature.
-The failure you notice (sagging, wobble, creaks) usually comes from one weak link transferring stress to everything around it.
+A sofa’s structure works as a system, not as a single feature.
+The failure you notice first—sagging, wobble, or creaks—usually starts with one weak link that pushes extra stress into the rest of the frame.

 The load path in plain English